 New Zealand in the Northern Hemisphere

-After our imaginary move, it is apparent that New Zealand stretches rather a long way from north to south, beginning on the same latitude as mid-France and ending in North Africa.
+It’s clear that New Zealand stretches rather a long way from north to south, beginning on the same latitude as mid-France and ending in North Africa.

 • Dunedin would be in the Bay of Biscay, on a similar latitude to La Rochelle and Lyon.